 - The Editor may use the Client’s book in her portfolio, unless requested not to do so.

 - The Editor adheres to the Code of Practice of the editorial associations she belongs to, and strives to provide high-quality services in line with industry standards.
-However, a small number of residual errors may remain after a line/copyedit or proofread.
+However, a small number of residual errors may remain after a line edit, copyedit, or proofread.
 The Editor does not promise or guarantee perfection.
 The Client acknowledges that, despite the best efforts of all parties, the final work may contain residual errors.

-Fees and deposits
+Fees and bookings

 - The Client will pay the Editor the agreed fee, as discussed in writing.

 - The Client’s final invoice will be sent upon job completion (where a deposit was paid).
-This should be paid within three days of the agreed project end date.
+This should be paid within three days of receipt.
+The Editor will only release files when final payment is made.

-Under the terms of the Late Payment of Commercial Debts (Interest) Act 1998, the Editor reserves the right to charge interest and compensation if payments exceed the date specified on the invoice.
+- Under the terms of the Late Payment of Commercial Debts (Interest) Act 1998, the Editor reserves the right to charge interest and compensation if payments exceed the date specified on the invoice.

 Cancellations and rescheduling